Acrylic on Canvas

 She is a recipient of the Andy Warhol Fellowship Award, the Kentucky Foundation for Women Grant and a VIP award for her residency in Alaska with the National Park Service.
 Pipia was nominated for the Kentucky Derby and Oaks poster image 2016 and was selected as the first Revel Artist at the Artisan Center in Berea Kentucky.
 Her goal is to simply keep creating art and bringing it into the public eye.

 My medium is Acrylic on canvas or paper.
 I also use sand in the paint.
 Sometimes I do mixed medium with natural and found objects.
+I have a series of reclaimed American flags.

 I try to recycle as much as possible and will paint over or the term is pentimento which is a visible trace of earlier painting beneath a layer or layers of paint on a canvas.